alifa98/Evolutionary_NeuralNetwork_Game_Player/README.md

 - `NeuralNetwork` class and its methods in nn.py to
 - `think` method in player.py (box list is a queue which objects append to the end.
 It can be empty when the game just started.)

-You can change neural network architecure and other configurations in `config.py`:
+You can change neural network architecture and other configurations in `config.py`:
 ```
     # Parameters
     'seed': 0,             # map of the game